 Scissor vs. Butterfly mechanism

 However, the problem with this mechanism was the wobbling of keys along the sides.
-If you pressed a key away from the center, then the chance that the adjacent key is pressed increase.
-Apple designed a new butterfly mechanism to increase precision in typing.
-The butterfly mechanism is wider than scissor mechanism.
+If you pressed a key away from the center, then the chance that the adjacent key is pressed increases.
+Apple-designed a new butterfly mechanism to increase precision in typing.
+The butterfly mechanism is wider than the scissor mechanism.
 Moreover, it has a single assembly and is made from a stiffer material.
-This in turn, results in more stable and responsive keys.
+This, in turn, results in more stable and responsive keys.
 It also takes less vertical space, further slimming down the laptops.

-The use of butterfly mechanism has lead to more stable, more precise and 40% thinner keys having 17% more surface area.
+The use of the butterfly mechanism has lead to more stable, more precise, and 40% thinner keys having 17% more surface area.

 Butterfly mechanism in full detail on Patently Apple.